Kallen113/Python--pandas-data-analysis/README.md

 # Python--pandas-data-analysis
 '''Python code for: Importing Excel data, rename variables, melt columns, and run plots'''

-#The following is Python code from a project I started on January 8, 2018:
+#The following is Python code from a project I started on January 8, 2018 using mainly the pandas library:

 Created on Mon Jan  8 00:27:13 2018